seoLegna/E02a-Operators/README.md

 It also helped me understand what the random module is all about and how and where it can be used.
 I learnt that the random.shuffle operator suffles the original list thus you had to use the random.sample operator to create a new randomized list and effectively and properly answer the question.
 It also taught me a lot about python lists.
 The exercise was a lot of fun to work through and very knowledge building.
-I learnt many ways to certain opretors I had never ever seen before.
+I learnt many ways to use certain opretors I had never even seen before.
 This was a great exercise.